MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/tutorial-linux-vm-access-nonaad.md

 [!INCLUDE [preview-notice](~/includes/entra-msi-preview-notice.md)]

 This tutorial shows you how a Linux virtual machine (VM) can use a system-assigned managed identity to access [Azure Key Vault](/azure/key-vault/general/overview).
-Serving as a bootstrap, Key Vault makes it possible for your client application to then use a secret to access resources not secured by Microsoft Entra ID.
+Key Vault makes it possible for your client application to then use a secret to access resources not secured by Microsoft Entra ID.
 Managed Service Identities are automatically managed by Azure and enable you to authenticate to services that support Microsoft Entra authentication, without including authentication information in your code.

 You learn how to: